- Good value in most trims

 What's new for the 2021 Ford Edge?

 Last year, an ST-Line trim level offered sporty looks without a high-performance engine and a high price tag.
-This year, Ford offers a 12-inch touchscreen on some versions and updated infotainment, although we’re waiting on more details from Ford.
+This year, Ford offers a 12-inch touchscreen standard, along with its latest infotainment interface.

 The 2021 Ford Edge is available in SE, SEL, ST-Line, Titanium, and ST trim levels.